TomasBoda/library-management-system/docs/documentation.md

     public abstract void execute();
 }
 ```
-This method is mainly used for adding new entries to the database, updating current databse entries or deleting database entries by some keys.
+This method is mainly used for adding new entries to the database, updating current database entries or deleting database entries by their keys or properties.

-With these three defined state types, we can build a state tree, which the user can navigate and perform corresponding actions.
+With these three state types defined, we can build a state tree, which the user can navigate and perform corresponding actions.

 ### Example - Adding a New Book to the Database
 Below is the implementation of adding a new book to the database using a parent `ActionState` and its `InputState` children.